Why we love London

 Hampstead

-Stay in this leafy and affluent part of London that has a great bars and delis, restaurants and its home to London’s green lungs - Hampstead Heath.
-And of course, you can grab one of best views here - Primrose Hill.
+Stay in this leafy and affluent part of London that has great bars and delis, restaurants and is home to the city’s green lungs – Hampstead Heath.
+And of course, you can grab one of best views here, at Primrose Hill.

 Explore nearby